tower-rs/tower/guides/building-a-middleware-from-scratch.md

 The approach we're going to take is to call `tokio::time::sleep` to get a future that completes when we're out of them and then select the value from whichever of the two futures is the first to complete.
+We could also use `tokio::time::timeout` but `sleep` works just as well.

 Creating both futures is done like this: